 Mickey’s Very Merry Christmas Party is a ticketed Christmas event held in the Magic Kingdom on select nights in November and December.
 Christmas is inarguably the most Magical time of year at Walt Disney World, and Mickey’s Very Merry Christmas Party is the most Christmas you can find in Walt Disney World, so the party is one of the flagship events on the Walt Disney World calendar.

-In this post, we outline everything you need to know in anticipation of the 2018 Mickey’s Very Merry Christmas Party.
+In this post, we outline everything you need to know in anticipation of the 2019 Mickey’s Very Merry Christmas Party.
 This post was last updated on July 27 with updates to the 2019 event.
 You can also click here to jump to the 2019 party dates and prices.

 What This Guide Covers